Ozzy Footnotes 3

 Their adventures were recorded by Baum and McDougall (courtesy of magic caps which rendered them invisible) who followed them, recording their tales and drawing their images for the Philadelphia Syndicate.
 The first issue of the Ozmapolitan records a letter from Dorothy in which she says she's aware of their coming visit, had even petitioned for them to come, knows that Baum wrote her story down in The Wonderful Wizard of Oz (and its sequel which she read an advance copy of), has met him and McDougall, and is looking forward to seeing the stage play.
 That she also knows who Ozma is places the events of this story after Dorothy and the Wizard in Oz.

 Through 14 in-universe publicity articles (called "Interplanetary Dispatches") leading up to this strip, the Ozites make very brief trips by several different heavenly bodies, which appears to indicate that Oz is on another planet.
-However, there's considerable evidence that these are planetary bodies that exist within the fairy realm (as depicted in The Silver Princess in Oz and Ozoplaning with the Wizard of Oz) and not their equivalents in the Outside World.
+However, there's considerable evidence that these planetary bodies exist within the fairy realm (as depicted in The Silver Princess in Oz and Ozoplaning with the Wizard of Oz), which appear to suggest a hollow earth conception.
 These include:

 Almost all of these know of terrestrial animals (birds, horses, camels) and speak the English language (even those that seem more primitive).
 Mars itself knows of Oz and earth.
 Additionally, the real North Pole (the star Polaris) and the Big Dipper (Ursa Major) are stars, not planets.
 Also, the Gump wouldn't be able to fly to each in a matter of a day (no matter how fast he is, and he's not as fast as Santa's sleigh, as these strips demonstrate).
-All of this is further evidence that these spheres are like fairy planets (like Anuther Planet from Silver Princess), and all part of the Nonestican realm, and that the Visitors do not cross the dimension into the Outside World until after they pass "Mars" (the Nonestican equivalent).
+All of this is further evidence that these spheres are either fairy ones (like Anuther Planet from Silver Princess), or that Baum was advancing a different conception of what planets and starts are than what modern science currently postulates.

 U.S. Itinerary (original version):